JianpanHuang/CEST-KAN/README.md

 # CEST-KAN
-This repository demonstrates an example of CEST MRI data analysis using Kolmogorov-Arnold Networks (KAN)
+This repository demonstrates an example of CEST MRI data analysis using Kolmogorov-Arnold Networks (KAN).
+The original KAN can be found here, while the original efficient KAN can be found here.